FactoryXCode/MfPack/MfPack/Cast/README.md

 unit, including all units under "Cast/Media".
 Build it to perform a complete
 static compile check after changes that may not be reached by the simple sample.
 It requires the matching installed "MfPackXxxx" package but is not intended to
 be installed or referenced by applications.

+Read the full documentation in  MfPack/Cast/MfPack_Chromecast_API_White_Paper.txt.

 Project: MFPack - Cast
 Project location: MfPack